Florist Touch Marketing Guide

 1. You need a normal Facebook account, so sign up if you don't have one yet.

 2. Once you are signed in, create a 'Page'.
-Select 'Local business or place' for your florist.
+Select 'Business or brand', then on category, type in 'Florist' for your florist.

 Key goals for Facebook